Preventing head injuries in children

 Your child should wear a seatbelt at all times when they are in a car or other motor vehicle.

 - Use a child safety seat or booster seat that is best for their age, weight, and height.
 A seat that fits poorly can be dangerous.
-Ask your health care provider, or check with your local police station, where you can have your child's car seat checked at an inspection station.
+You can have your car seat checked at an inspection station.
 You can find a station near you by checking the National Highway Traffic Safety Administration (NHTSA) website -- www.nhtsa.gov/equipment/car-seats-and-booster-seats#35091.

-- Children can switch from car seats to booster seats when they weigh 40 pounds (lb) or 18 kilograms (kg).
-There are car seats that are made for children who weigh more than 40 lbs or 18 kgs.
+- Children can switch from car seats to booster seats when they weigh 40 pounds (lb), or 18 kilograms (kg).
+There are car seats that are made for children who weigh more than 40 lbs or 18 kg.

 Wearing a Helmet

 Helmets help to prevent head injuries.
 Your child should wear a helmet that fits properly for the following sports or activities: